Milo Ventimiglia On Future ‘Gilmore Girls’: Fans ‘Shouldn’t Get So Greedy’

 “I think it’s amazing [that the fans] are excited, but the second the show ended… everybody’s imagination went wild,” Milo said.

-“Just watch,” Ventimiglia told fans.
 “And appreciate that you’re getting four more — 10 years later.’
 That’s the thing that’s kind of bananas to me.
 The show ended nine years ago, and audiences are getting more.
 I think people just need to sit and wait and see what happens.”

 Ventimiglia also said he never looked back when he originally wrapped the role of Jess more than a decade ago.